Short Answer: Retention Interviews Work When Employees Can Tell the Truth

 What This Looks Like at Scale

-A global retailer with 90,000+ employees across 40+ countries faced a familiar challenge: retention interviews were happening inconsistently, in different formats, across dozens of languages.
+An anonymized multi-site organization faced a familiar challenge: retention interviews were happening inconsistently, in different formats, across dozens of languages.
 The data was fragmented.
 Regional HR teams ran their own processes, and corporate had no visibility into what was actually driving attrition in different markets.

-The completion rate multiplied by four compared to their previous survey-based approach.
+The completion rate multiplied by four compared to their previous static-form approach.
 More critically, the qualitative depth of responses allowed them to identify retention risks by location and tenure segment — months before those risks showed up in turnover numbers.

 Building a Retention Interview Program That Produces Truth